-Screenshot of a Short Story in a Science Testlet in Kite Student Portal
+Figure 12A Short Story in a Science Testlet in Kite Student Portal

 COMPUTER-DELIVERED ITEM TYPES

 Students may encounter a variety of item types when taking computer-delivered testlets.
 Most testlets are designed for students to interact directly with the computer.